-6.16.1.
+6.18.1.
 Import of datapool items

 An EB GUIDE model can read or write the value of the datapool items of an imported model interface, but it cannot rename or remove these datapool items.
 Imported datapool items do not have the button.
-During export, all links, language, or skin support are removed from each datapool item.
-If a datapool item has a scripted value, it is converted to a plain value during export.

 If a datapool item does not belong to any namespace in the source model, during import a namespace named after the corresponding model interface is created and this datapool item is added to it.